Skilled Bathroom Drywall Repair in Richmond, BC, With Ironwood Drywall Richmond

 - Prime all raw drywall surfaces first

-- Apply compound with 6-inch knife for embedding
+- Apply the compound with a 6-inch knife for embedding

 - Feather edges beyond 8 inches from joints

 Professional mudding requires consistent pressure and angle control.
-Contractors maintain wet edges to prevent lap marks and ensure uniform thickness across all surfaces.
+We maintain wet edges to prevent lap marks and ensure uniform thickness across all surfaces.

 Drywall Sanding

 Bathroom drywall sanding prepares surfaces for primer and paint while removing imperfections that could trap moisture.
-You must achieve smooth finishes without over-sanding and damaging paper face.
+Achieving smooth finishes without over-sanding and damaging the paper face is essential.

-Contractors use progressive grit sequences starting with 120-grit for major smoothing and finishing with 220-grit for final preparation.
-Pole sanders handle large wall areas efficiently while hand blocks provide precise control around fixtures.
+Our team uses progressive grit sequences starting with 120-grit for major smoothing and finishing with 220-grit for final preparation.
+Pole sanders handle large wall areas efficiently, while hand blocks provide precise control around fixtures.

 Dust control becomes critical in bathroom spaces.
-Professional contractors use:
+At Ironwood Drywall Richmond, we use:

 - HEPA filtration systems during sanding